Mount Prospect, Illinois: Income and poverty

+Quality of life

 In 2008, Mount Prospect was voted the best city in which to raise children.

 Economy

 Companies based in Mount Prospect include Cummins Allison, NTN USA and Rauland-Borg.

 The former United Airlines headquarters in Elk Grove Township was annexed into Mount Prospect in the 2010s.

 Top employers

-According to the Village's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the Village's 2025 Comprehensive Annual Financial Report, the top employers in the city are: